Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Where projects do not have a public outcome, or do not produce any printed or online material, you will need to think about how best to acknowledge Creative Australia funding.

-Career development grant opportunity of up to $10,000 open to writers, poets, editors, illustrators, journalists, arts workers and groups in the literature sector.
+$10,000 grant for career development, open to writers, poets, editors, illustrators, journalists, arts workers and groups in the literature sector.

-Marie Munkara, Signture Works Lab 2019, at 20:50 by Richard Wilson at MONA, Tasmania.
+Marie Munkara, Signature Works Lab 2019, at 20:50 by Richard Wilson at MONA, Tasmania.
 Photo by Jorjia Gillis.

 About the opportunity

-Elevate is a career development grant opportunity of up to $10,000 for First Nations individuals and groups.
+The Elevate: First Nations Storytelling and Literature Fund is a $10,000 career development grant for First Nations individuals and groups.
 The opportunity is open to writers, poets, editors, illustrators, journalists, arts workers and groups in the literature sector.
 Elevate is designed to support and develop career pathways and opportunities which may include capacity building, networking, mentoring, residencies, and audience development for their work.

 Supported activities must last no longer than 12 months from the proposed start date.